Performance & ESG Reporting

 Plastic Reduction in Happy Meal Toys Goal (Multiple Markets)

-Drastically reduce plastics in Happy Meal Toys around the globe and transition to more sustainable materials by the end of 2025.
+Drastically reduce plastics in Happy Meal toys around the globe and transition to more sustainable materials by the end of 2025.20

-Achieving this goal will result in an approximately 90% reduction in the virgin fossil fuel-based plastic used to make Happy Meal toys.
+Achieving this goal is expected to result in continuous reduction in virgin fossil fuel-based plastic used to make Happy Meal toys.
+We have been increasing the use of more sustainable plastics, decreasing our dependence on virgin resources.

-For more information on the following goal, check out our Community Impact page.
+For more information on the following goal, check out our Community Impact & Philanthropy page.

 Youth Opportunity Goal (Multiple Markets)

-By 2025, reduce barriers to employment for 2 million young people.
+By the end of 2025, reduce barriers to employment for 2 million young people.

-Since July 2018, approximately 1.3 million young people participated in training programs and/or have been hired in McDonald’s Company-owned or participating Franchisee restaurants.
+As of December 2023, we have achieved our Youth Opportunity goal ahead of our target year.
+To date, 2.2 million young people have participated in training programs and/or been hired in McDonald’s Company-owned and operated or participating Franchisee restaurants.21

 2019–2020 Purpose & Impact Summary Report (PDF – 2.7 MB)